Mike Broadway: West Virginia Power

 On May 28, 2021, Broadway came out of retirement to sign with the West Virginia Power of the Atlantic League of Professional Baseball.
 In 10 games for the Power, Broadway recorded a stellar 1.42 ERA before being released on June 22.

 Leones de Yucatán

 On June 25, 2021, Broadway signed with the Leones de Yucatán of the Mexican League.
-In 11 games with Yucatán, Broadway pitched to a 3.86 ERA with 8 strikeouts.
+In 11 games with Yucatán, Broadway pitched to a 3.86 ERA with eight strikeouts across 11 2/3 innings pitched.

 West Virginia Power (second stint)

 On July 25, 2021, Broadway re-signed with the West Virginia Power of the Atlantic League of Professional Baseball.
 He became a free agent following the season.